paceuniversity/cs491/finaldemoposter.md

 * Process (Description of the process followed?
 From the ideation phase to the delivery phase?
 What worked?
 What didn’t work?
 What could be improved?
 What did you learn about agile and scrum?
 How does the process you follow permits to improve the quality of the product you delivered?
 Would it have been possible to achieve what you achieved without process?).
 You may use a timeline.
 * 3 burndown charts (one for each sprint) and number of US planned and implemented at each sprint in a table.
 [Only say 1-2 sentences about the charts]
 * GitHub commits and statistics during the project (screenshot).
 Screenshot of the insights [Only say 1-2 sentences about the use of GitHub]
-* Technologies, Tools and APIs (Android Studio, Photoshop, GitHub, Git, Slack, databases….).
+* Technologies, Tools and APIs (Android Studio, Photoshop, GitHub, Git, Slack, Discord, databases….).
 You can separate development, design, communication, project management etc. tools.
 Use a table maybe.
 Some of you used many tools, we need to know!
-* Stats of communications (emails, chats, face-to-face meetings, SMS, Facebook, Group chat, Slack stats, Discord etc.) What was the main communication channel?
+* Stats of communications (emails, chats, face-to-face meetings, SMS, Facebook, Group chat, Slack / Discord stats, Discord etc.) What was the main communication channel?
 Highlight it!
-Maybe you can access Slack stats.
+Maybe you can access Slack / Discord stats.
 *	Nb of User Stories (total, per sprint, planned and implemented, US nonfunctional and functional)
 * Nb of scrums
 * Nb of hours worked (per member and per team)